-Everyone likes to finish first, but just how important is it?
+Everyone likes finishing first, but just how important is it to be the first ad on Google?
 In the dog-eat-dog world of AdWords, it appears that being the first across the line can make a terrifying difference.

-A new study conducted by Marin Software has suggested that our increasingly on-the-go lives continue to dictate how we search for, consume and interact with information – and with this, what we are most responsive too.
+A new study by Marin Software suggests that our increasingly on-the-go lives continue to dictate how we search for, consume and interact with information.
+And with this, what we are most responsive too.

-The report also highlighted the click-through rate (not just the share of the clicks) that the ad positions attracted.
-The same curve can be drawn across all three platforms as I’m sure you’d expect, but the severity changes dramatically on mobile devices.
+The report also highlights the click-through rate (not just the share of the clicks) that the ad positions attracted.
+The same curve can be drawn across all three platforms as I’m sure you’d expect.
+However, the severity changes dramatically on mobile devices.
 A number one position ad on a desktop gets a CTR of 3.2%, with second and third positions earning 1.9% and 1.5% respectively.
 For tablets, the top three places get CTRs of 4.3%, 2.0% and 1.6%.
-There’s a noticeably steeper drop off there already, but, you guessed it – this increases when using a smartphone.
+There’s a noticeably steeper drop off there already, but this increases when using a smartphone.
 First position there scores a 4.9% CTR, whilst second can only manage 2.2%.
 Huge differences.